Luke Gazdic: Playing career

+After being drafted by Dallas and completing his OHL career, Gadzic mostly played for Dallas' affiliate AHL team, the Texas Stars, through 2012-13.

 On September 29, 2013, Gazdic was claimed on waivers by the Edmonton Oilers from the Dallas Stars.

-Playing on opening night of the 2013–14 NHL season, Gazdic made his NHL debut on October 1, 2013, and scored his first NHL goal at 2:21 of the first period past Winnipeg Jets' goalie Ondrej Pavelec, to record the first goal of the 2013–14 Edmonton Oilers season.
-He made eight points in his time with the Oilers, playing as an enforcer.
+Gazdic made his NHL debut on opening night of the 2013–14 NHL season, October 1, 2013, and scored his first NHL goal at 2:21 of the first period past Winnipeg Jets goalie Ondrej Pavelec.
+In the process he recorded the first goal of the Oilers' season.
+Over parts of three seasons as an enforcer with the Oilers, he scored five goals and eight points in 136 games.

 On July 5, 2016, having left the Oilers as a free agent, Gazdic agreed to a one-year, two-way deal with the New Jersey Devils.
 He appeared in 11 games throughout the 2016–17 season with the Devils.

 On July 2, 2017, Gazdic returned to Canada as a free agent in signing a one-year, two-way deal with the Calgary Flames.
-Gazdic was reassigned to the AHL with affiliate, the Stockton Heat for the duration of the 2017–18 season.
-In 61 regular season games, he contributed with 1 goal and 2 points while posting 59 penalty minutes.
+Gazdic was reassigned to their AHL affiliate the Stockton Heat for the duration of the 2017–18 season.
+In 61 regular season games, he contributed 1 goal and 2 points while posting 59 penalty minutes.

-As a free agent from the Flames, and with no NHL contract over the summer, Gazdic joined the San Diego Gulls training camp on a try-out and later made the AHL opening night roster for the 2018–19 season.
+As a free agent from the Flames, and with no NHL contract over the summer, Gazdic joined the San Diego Gulls training camp on a tryout and later made the AHL opening night roster for the 2018–19 season.
 He made 20 appearances with the Gulls posting 3 goals and 7 points.
-In the following off-season, Gazdic opted to continue his tenure with the Gulls agreeing to a one-year contract on August 14, 2019.
+In the following off-season, Gazdic opted to continue his tenure with the Gulls, agreeing to a one-year contract on August 14, 2019.
 In June 2021, Gazdic announced his retirement.

 Personal life

 His brothers Benjamin and Mark are also ice hockey players.
-His father, Mike Gazdic, was drafted in 1978 NHL Amateur Draft by the Buffalo Sabres.
+His father, Mike Gazdic, was drafted in the 1978 NHL Amateur Draft by the Buffalo Sabres.

-Gazdic is related to his former Oilers teammate Connor McDavid through McDavid's marriage to Gazdic's date’s cousin, Lauren Kyle; Gazdic had set the couple up on a blind date.
+Gazdic set up his former Oilers teammate Connor McDavid on a blind date with his then-girlfriend's cousin, Lauren Kyle.